fabricai/ai-inside/README.md

 All invoices (both training and live) must and will be validated against interface `IFabricaiInvoice`.
 Please, make sure to use invoice validation(s) in this repo to make sure that you do not POST invalidated data to our API - they will fail.

-_To achieve best possible results for the model, please, use care to fillin as many of the values as possible AND add all the attachment(s) that the invoice has!_
+_To achieve the best possible results for the model, please, use care to fill out as many of the values as possible AND add all the attachment(s) that the invoice has!_

-For example, if you have following invoices (only some values of the first invoiceRow of each invoice is shown)
+For an example, if you have following invoices (only some values of the first invoiceRow of each invoice is shown)

 ```javascript
 // 1_invoices.json